deepak2837/calculator-for-assignment/README.md

 # A Simple Calculator
 ### Check out the live version:https://calculator-for-assignment.herokuapp.com
-.
-.
-.
-.
-.
+-

+-
+-
-=> Have a look on step to step explanation wriiten in instructions.text
+- for the building this project have a look on step to step explanation wriiten in instructions.text